作用域(Scope )是 JavaScript 语言的基础概念之一,可能是让我在编写复杂程序的时候煎熬最多的。记不清多少次迷失在追踪函数到函数之间传递控制时 this 关键字指向的问题中了,我发现自己经常以各种令人困惑的方式扭曲我的代码,试图对理解变量在哪些地方可以访问的问题上保留一点理智。

 </script>

-are very useful on their own, and well worth keeping around in your toolkit, but they only get us halfway to solving the problem of context shifts for event handlers.
-It’s easy to think that we could solve the problem by simply using call
+apply and call are very useful on their own, and well worth keeping around in your toolkit, but they only get us halfway to solving the problem of context shifts for event handlers.
+It’s easy to think that we could solve the problem by simply using call to shift the meaning of this when we set up the handler:1

 2